Entangled subspaces and generic local state discrimination with pre-shared entanglement: Preliminaries

-The following classical result in algebraic geometry, along with the subsequent extensions, will be instrumental in proving our characterization of generic/general LUSD with a resource state.
+The following algebraic-geometric result will be instrumental in proving our characterization of generic LUSD with a resource state.
 We will also use it to determine the maximum dimension of an entangled subspace.

-\begin{theorem} Let $X \subseteq \proj^D$ be a quasi-projective variety.
-Then $X$ has dimension $d$ if and only if $d$ is the smallest non-negative integer such that a general projective $D-d-1$ plane is disjoint from $X$.

-If $X$ is projective, then $X$ has dimension $d$ if and only if $d$ is the smallest non-negative integer such that there exists a projective $D-d-1$ plane disjoint from $X$. \end{theorem}